ibex-team/ibex-lib/newdoc/tutorial.rst

 #. :ref:`ACID <ctc-acid>`
 #. `Interval Newton`_ (only if it is a square system of equations)
 #.
 A `fixpoint`_ of the :ref:`ctc-polytope-hull` of two linear relaxations combined:
-    - the relaxation of the :ref:`ctc-xnewton` contractor (called X-Taylor)
+    - the relaxation called X-Taylor;
     - the relaxation generated by affine arithmetic.
 See :ref:`ctc-linear-relax`.

 The bisector is based on the :ref:`strategy-smear-function` with maximal relative impact.